Italian Bombshell Eleonora Bertoli Spills Out Of Tiny Bikini On Instagram

 Eleonora had her long brunette locks parted to the side and styled in sleek straight strands that fell over her shoulders and down her back.
 She wore a full face of makeup that included sculpted brows, light brown eyeshadow, contour, a hint of blush, and a pink shade on her lips.
 She only wore a dainty gold pendant necklace as her only jewelry.

 Many of her fans went absolutely wild for the NSFW addition to the model’s Instagram page.
-At the time of this writing, the upload has racked up over 24,400 likes and more than 150 comments in just two hours of going live to the popular photo-sharing app, as well as hundreds of comments with compliments on her latest jaw-dropping display.
+At the time of this writing, the upload has racked up over 24,400 likes and more than 150 comments in just two hours after going live to the popular photo-sharing app, as well as hundreds of comments with compliments on her latest jaw-dropping display.
 Some of her admirers were left speechless.
 Instead, they chimed in using a combination of emoji.

 “Flawless beauty,” one follower commented, adding a string of flame and red heart emoji at the end of the comment.